-The above-mentioned rules do not prevent the provision of giveaways by pharmaceutical companies, provided they have only a small value and are relevant to the medical or pharmaceutical practice of the recipient.
+The above-mentioned rules do not in principle prevent the provision of giveaways by pharmaceutical companies, provided they have only a small value and are relevant to the medical or pharmaceutical practice of the recipient.
 Unfortunately, no case law or other guidelines exist that would clarify the amount of such "small value".

-Other than in its prior versions, the current CoC does not allow the provision of giveaways anymore, but - in contrast - states in its section 11.2 that no advantages may be offered, promised or granted to healthcare professionals, unless they are allowed by other provisions of the CoC or by the law.
+However, the CoC does not allow the provision of giveaways anymore, but - in contrast - states in its section 11.2 that no advantages may be offered, promised or granted to healthcare professionals, unless they are allowed by other provisions of the CoC or by the law.

 4.3 Is it possible to give gifts or donations of money to healthcare organisations such as hospitals?
 Is it possible to donate equipment, or to fund the cost of medical or technical services (such as the cost of a nurse, or the cost of laboratory analyses)?
 If so, what restrictions would apply?
+If monetary limits apply, please specify.